Different Types Of Web Hosting Explained

 - Limited technical knowledge

 - Limited scalability, if more resources are required they may not always be available

 - Slower loading times and downtime

 If the budget is tight this many not be the solution for you.
-Average VPS cost is around $20/month CAD to $200/month CAD but it can get into the hundreds.
+Average VPS cost is around $20/month CAD to $200/month CAD, but it can get into the hundreds.
 With more power comes more responsibility.
 This level may require educating yourself further.
-VPS can be scaled but it has it’s limitations due to hardware.
-You can only have so much storage, RAM, CPU power, etc. For those that have the money it is a excellent solution, however as long as your requirements warrant to do so.
+VPS can be scaled, but it has its limitations due to hardware.
+You can only have so much storage, RAM, CPU power, etc. For those that have the money it is an excellent solution, however as long as your requirements warrant to do so.